Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • It does not prevent the spread of diseases that parasites may be carrying

-• Has been trialed and not approved for use in breeding pregnant or lactating bitches.
+• Not approved for use in breeding pregnant or lactating bitches.

 hepper single cat paw divider